 Although some employers require students to receive academic credit as a form of “payment” due to liability issues, they may be willing to classify you as a volunteer if receiving academic credit is not an option.

 Occasionally, employers will ask students to have the university sign a partnership agreement.
 However, The University of California at Berkeley does not enter into formal internship partnerships with employers or sign internship liability waivers or contracts of any kind.
-The Cal Career Center does not create and/or manage internship programs for, or in partnership with, employers.
+Berkeley Career Engagement does not create and/or manage internship programs for, or in partnership with, employers.

 There are different requirements for International students who wish to obtain work authorization using the academic credit option.
 We strongly advise that you consult an SISS advisor at the Berkeley International Office.

-If you are doing a summer internship in the U.S., you may qualify for the Career Center’s Independent U.S. Summer Internship Credit Option.
+If you are doing a summer internship in the U.S., you may qualify for Berkeley Career Engagement’s Independent U.S. Summer Internship Credit Option.
 The program consists of an online Summer Sessions course taken concurrently with your approved internship, and gives you the means to receive academic credit for an internship that you have obtained on your own.